 Whether it’s a sunroof, windshield, side window, or rear window, having a damaged window is a common car problem.
 Before you need to make any of these repairs, it’s a good idea to find out the answer to the question, “Does my car insurance cover broken windows?”

 When one of the windows of your car is shattered, cracked or chipped as a result of something other than a collision, comprehensive coverage may pay for the window to be repaired or replaced.
 Once you’ve met your deductible, comprehensive coverage generally pays to repair or replace windows that are damaged as a result of fire, vandalism, a rock, or a falling tree limb.
 Keep in mind that the cost of repairing a chipped or cracked window may be less than your deductible.
 In that case, you’ll save money by paying for the repair yourself.
 On the other hand, the cost of fixing or replacing your car’s windows can get expensive.
-If the cost exceeds your deductible, filing a claim might be the right move.
+If the cost exceeds your deductible, filing an insurance claim for auto glass replacement might be the right move.

 Whether it’s a sunroof, windshield, side window, or rear window, having a damaged window is a common car problem.